tcrundall/chronostar-dev-docs/docs/source/usage.rst

 Installation
 ------------

-To use Chronostar, first clone from `github repo <https://github.com/mikeireland/chronostar/`_.
+To use Chronostar, first clone from the `github repo <https://github.com/mikeireland/chronostar/>`_.

 .. code-block:: console